coinhall/cosmes/README.md

 ### `cosmes/protobufs`

 This directory contains the auto-generated code for various Cosmos SDK based protobufs.
 See `scripts/gen-protobufs.mjs` for the script that generates the code.

+### `cosmes/registry`

+This directory contains various APIs, data, and types needed for wallet interactions (ie. Keplr).
+Some types are auto-generated, see `scripts/gen-registry.mjs` for the script that generates the types.

 ### `cosmes/wallet`